equinor/septic-config-generator/docs/Howto_SCG.md

 ## Basic usage

-The tool has two commands (or modes of operation):
+The tool has three commands (or modes of operation):
  - make: Generate complete config file based on templates
+ - checklogs: Inspect SEPTIC log files and reports errors. *(Added in 2.4)*
  - diff: Simple utility to show difference between two files.

 Type `scg.exe --help` to get basic help information for the tool.
 You can also get help for each command, e.g. `scg.exe make --help` .

 ### scg make

-This command is used to generate an outputfile based on a configuration layout `.yaml` file.
+This command is used to generate an output file based on a configuration layout `.yaml` file.
 The exit status is 0 if a file was output, 1 if no file was output and 2 if there was an error.

 `--var`: Used to add global variables that are available to all templates in the layout.
 Example:
 ```scg.exe make --var final true``` will create a variable called `final` with the boolean value `true`.